hyginn/Ontoscope/fantom_import/README.md

 >fantomSummarize()
 ```

 Takes your fantomResults and generates a single dataframe (fantomCounts).
-This dataframe will have entrez gene IDs and HGNC ID and the counts for all your samples.
-Both entrez gene and HGNC ID were chosen because some entries had one, but were missing the other.
+This dataframe will have normalized gene names and the counts for all your samples.
 Note: You must import fantom Data (and have a fantomResults file), before you can create a summary.
 View the dataframe with:

 ```
 view(fantomCounts)